quadrat_correlation_matrix#

 Returns:

 The standard effect size matrix.
-Values above 0 indicate increased correlation compared to random relabelling, values below 0 indicate decreased correlation.
+Positive values indicate increased correlation compared to random relabelling, while negative values indicate decreased correlation.

-The quadrat correlation matrix.
-Filtered subset of the SES in which only statistically significant associations are shown (after Benjamini-Hochberg correction for multiple comparisons)
+The filtered quadrat correlation matrix.
+A subset of the SES matrix showing only statistically significant associations (after Benjamini-Hochberg correction).

-The label categories associated with the rows/columns of SES and A.
+The label categories corresponding to the rows and columns of the SES and A matrices.

 Raises: